microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 One of the powerful features of DDSes is that they are nestable.
 A DDS can be stored in another DDS allowing you to dynamically set up your data hierarchy as best fits your application needs.

 When storing a DDS within another DDS, you must store its [handle]({{< relref "data-modeling.md#using-handles-to-store-and-retrieve-fluid-objects" >}}), not the DDS itself.
-Similarly, when retrieving DDSes nested within other DDSes, you need to first get the object’s handle and then get the object from the handle.
+Similarly, when retrieving DDSes nested within other DDSes, you need to first get the object's handle and then get the object from the handle.
 This reference based approach allows the Fluid Framework to virtualize the data underneath, only loading objects when they are requested.

-That’s all you need to know about handles in order to use DDSes effectively.
+That's all you need to know about handles in order to use DDSes effectively.
 If you want to learn more about handles, see [Fluid handles]({{< relref "handles.md" >}}).

 The following example demonstrates nesting DDSes using `SharedMap`.
 You specify an initial SharedMap as part of the `initialObjects` in the `ContainerSchema` and add the `SharedMap` type to `dynamicObjectTypes`.